-Women in Energy adapted to our challenging times by putting together a 2-day Virtual Conference.
-We offered our members and guests an opportunity to connect with industry professionals through educational programs and career-building resources.
+Women in Energy continues to adapt to our challenging times by putting together another 2-day Virtual Conference.
+Members and guests will have an opportunity to connect with industry professionals through educational programs and career-building resources.
 There is though a silver lining with virtual – more people can see for themselves why they should join our growing group of energy professionals.

 Note: Click on each session to get a description of each presentation